Southern Dames of America

-The National Society Southern Dames of America (often abbreviated as SDA or NSSDA) is a lineage society and charitable organization for women of Southern heritage that supports ophthalmic research and promotes patriotic, educational, and benevolent endeavors.
+The National Society Southern Dames of America (often abbreviated as SDA or NSSDA) is an American lineage society and charitable organization for women of Southern heritage that supports ophthalmic research and promotes patriotic, educational, and benevolent endeavors.
+The society built and maintains the Helen Keller Memorial Gazebo at Ivy Green, the birthplace and childhood home of Helen Keller in Tuscumbia, Alabama.

 History

 In November 1962, a group of women decided to form an organization for women of Southern ancestry to promote education, patriotic and literary causes, and fund scholarships.
+The society, whose membership is by invitation only, is for women whose families helped shape the cultural, civic, and historical landscape of the American South.

 The society's first national assembly was held at the Atlanta Biltmore Hotel in Atlanta between June 2 and June 6, 1963.
 The chartering officers of the national society were Kathryn Slaughter Wittichen, honorary president and founder; Doris Walker Lyle, national president; Ms. Henry Frost Chadeayne, national vice president at large; Mrs. Allen D. O'Brian, national secretary; Mrs. Richard B. Redwood, national treasurer; Mrs. Thomas W. Huey, national historian; and Mrs. George T. Winn, national chaplain.
+The name "Southern Dames" was suggested by charter member Adylise Sherrod Grimsley of Fayette, Alabama.

 The second national assembly was held at the Willard Hotel in Washington, D.C. from April 22 to April 26, 1964.

 In January 1965, the Georgia Society of the Southern Dames of America held a luncheon at the Capital City Club in Atlanta, where national vice president Mrs. Hiram Mozley discussed plans for the national society's European tour.
 The national president, Mrs. Lee H. Lyle, was also in attendance and gave updates on two of the national society's major projects, the Thomas Jefferson Political Science and History Award and the Eye Bank Program.